LucasMeloSena/FlashChat/README.md

 # FlashChat
 Project developed during the IOS App Development course from Angela Yu.
 The main goal of this project is offer a chat service.
 The MVC Design Pattern was used.
-The app also uses services from Firebase like FireStorage and Authentication.
+The app also uses services from Firebase like Firestore Database and Authentication.

-<video src="#" width="100%" controls></video>
+<video src="https://github.com/LucasMeloSena/FlashChat/assets/93053816/99d1aef0-bd25-40e9-a293-1f4a18b1c499" width="100%" controls></video>

 ## 💻 Technologies used
 * [Swift](https://developer.apple.com/documentation/swift)